0xknwn/starknet-modular-account/docs/others/lessons-learned.md

 > **NOTE** relying on the signature for the validation makes a lot of sense
 > because, that is the purpose of it after all.

-### EIP-7579 and EIP-7484

-TBD

-### Safe{Core} Protocol

-TBD

 ## Questions

 What we have learned sofar opens a number of questions that we would answer over
 time:
-- Is `__execute__` actually called in estimate fee?
-It seems to me it is not, or at least in some node implementation because it passes when it should not.
-The worse case scenario being, it depends on the node implementation...
-We should create some code to check that.

 - Why does Starknet not have a `fallback` entrypoint in contracts like solidity does so that, if a function does not exist, this function is called.
 Is there some sort of plan to support it?